linkerd/rfc/problem/0004-context-sharing.md

 * the destination proxy can avoid duplicating work already performed by the source proxy such as protocol detection

+Furthermore, this mechanism should be available regardless of protocol.
+That is, it should work for HTTP traffic, TCP traffic, and any other protocol that is added in the future.

 # Design proposal (Step 2)

 [design-proposal]: #design-proposal